ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ### 4.4.
 Ablation Study

-One of the features of EfficientNetV2 architecture especially highlighted by authors is the use of Fused-MBConv module in the earlier layers, rather than MBConv.
-We perform an ablation study to attempt to verify whether this choice of types of modules with convolutional layers is the source of increase in performance.
+One of the features of EfficientNetV2 architecture especially highlighted by authors is the use of a Fused-MBConv module in the earlier layers, rather than MBConv.
+We perform an ablation study to attempt to verify whether this choice of types of modules with convolutional layers is the source of the increase in performance.
 In the ablation study the layers previously using Fused-MBConv are altered to use MBConv.
 The changes are made within the model implementation in PyTorch, by altering the lines defining the configuration of the network layers, as seen in the following snippet:

 ```tsql
     elif arch.startswith("efficientnet_v2_s"):